dehun/chaos_vs_order/pages/room 8 quest.md

 - Ghosts will appear every 10 minutes to torture them (TODO: ghost stats)
 - Room has bookshelf with numerous books, one of them contains a key that will lead to a boss fight (TODO: boss ghost stats)
-- One of the bookshelfs has selection of books by Steven Koning -
+- One of the bookshelfs has selection of books by Steven Koning
+- Paintings in the room's wall in order show
+	- Farm on fire - 8 - rescue 8 women by killing orcs
+	- Sinking ship - 4 - rescues 4 sailors by slaying pirate
+	- Snow desert - 1 - rescue winter fox by warming it up and feeding it
+- After finishing all paintings - a hose appears in the room - symbolizes 0 - when looking at the shadow casted by the hose you see only the ring
+- At the book number 8 by Steven Koning, page 410 will have a key to the door
+- After opening the door boss fight encounter starts, its completely dark space.
+-
+-